The Complexity of Defining and Separating Fixpoint Formulae in Modal Logic: Ternary and Beyond

 \item if a node is labeled with an existential configuration $wqw'$, then it has a single successor which is labeled with a successor configuration of~$wqw'$;

 \item if a node is labeled with a universal configuration $wqw'$, then it has two successors which are labeled with the two successor configurations of~$wqw'$.

 \end{itemize} An ATM \ATM \emph{accepts} an input $w$ if there is a computation tree of \ATM on $w$ in which every branch is infinite.
 An ATM is called \emph{$f$-space bounded} for some function $f:\NN\to\NN$ if in every configuration of every computation tree of \ATM on an input of length $n$ the non-blank part of the tape is of length at most $f(n)$.
-It is well-known that there are $2^n$-space bounded ATMs which recognize a \TwoExpTime-hard language~\cite{DBLP:journals/jacm/ChandraKS81}.
+The class $\AExpSpace$ is the class of all languages recognizable by some $2^{p(n)}$-space bounded ATM, for a polynomial $p$.
+It is well-known that $\AExpSpace=\TwoExpTime$, which means that it suffices to reduce the word problem for languages recognized by $2^{p(n)}$-space bounded ATMs~\cite{DBLP:journals/jacm/ChandraKS81}.